 - One continuous year spent living and/or working abroad, outside of the OECD member countries

 - Willingness to reflect on your own preconceptions and behaviour

 - Willingness to engage in groups and learning processes

-Please apply and register for this course on our website.
+Please apply for this course on our website.
 If you meet all of the criteria, we will contact you to arrange an interview and discuss the next steps.
-Interviews are expected to be held in December 2018.

 The deadline for applications is 17 February 2020.